 Trapshooting remains his greatest passion, so much that he eventually hopes he can make it less of a hobby and more of a competitive, professional sport.
-He hopes to use the upcoming trapshoot season as a measure of how his skills stack up in advance of the 2016 Paralympic Games.
+He hopes to use the upcoming trapshoot season as a measure of how his skills stack up in advance of the Paralympics.
 He also hopes to be a regular competitor in the annual Wheelchair Games.

 “The Wheelchair Games were the first thing that really got me going,” RJ says.
 “I hope to do it every year in the future, not only to compete but also for the camaraderie.”